 M.A., Columbia University, 1992

 Ph.D., Columbia University, 1998 (with distinction)

-American political economy and capitalism (including labor history); political theory; material culture; fashion; sociology of knowledge; history of the body; gender; the history of photography.
+History of the economy (including labor history); political theory; material culture; sociology of knowledge; fashion; the history of photography; history of the body; gender.

 Accounting for Capitalism: The World the Clerk Made, University of Chicago Press, 2018.

 Ready-Made Democracy: A History of Men’s Dress in the American Republic, 1760-1860, University of Chicago Press, 2003 (paperback edition, 2005).